pitthexai/AI_Fairness_in_Hip_and_Knee_Bony_Anatomy_Segmentation/README.md

 ### Citation:

-<p align="justify">This contribution is fully explained in the following paper published through <a href="https://www.nature.com/articles/s41598-024-66873-6" target="_blank">Scientific Reports</a>.
+<p align="justify">This contribution is fully explained in the following paper published through <a href="https://www.nature.com/articles/s41598-024-66873-6" target="_blank">Nature-Scientific Reports</a>.
 Any publication using this work would require to cite the following paper:

   ```@article{siddiqui2024fair,
   title={Fair AI-powered orthopedic image segmentation: addressing bias and promoting equitable healthcare},